exceptionless/Website/content/docs/demo-formatting.md

 ---
-title: TEMP - Markdown Formatting Demo
+title: Markdown Formatting Demo
-order: 1
+eleventyExcludeFromCollections: true
 ---
 Shows all the different markdown formatting options available for writing docs and blog posts